Ben-0-mad/YT-TMS-Finder/README.md

 7. If you had any problems with installing PyAudio, that's a common issue.
 The solution to downloading PyAudio if the normal ```pip install pyaudio``` fails, is this:
 Go to https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio and download the .whl file for your version of python.
 Then open up a command prompt (press Windows key and type CMD).
-Navigate to the folder with the .whl file and do ```pip install pip install PyAudio-0.2.11-cp37-cp37m-win_amd64.whl``` or whatever .whl file suits your version of python.
+Navigate to the folder with the .whl file and do ```pip install PyAudio-0.2.11-cp37-cp37m-win_amd64.whl``` or whatever .whl file suits your version of python.
 Now you have it installed.

 8. Now run
 ```